-The Brooks Development Authority has been very successful at attracting large, net-new, single-user, greenfield development based on new employers to Brooks.
-This has helped to increase the diversity of employment opportunities and job types by providing more good paying jobs.
+The Brooks Development Authority has been very successful at attracting new employers to Brooks, which is increasing the diversity of employment opportunities and job types.
 New companies attracted to the area include Mission Solar, a solar panel manufacturing company, and Nissei, a plastics manufacturing company.